 B. Declare that Defendant is financially responsible for notifying all class members of Defendant's misleading sales and marketing practices alleged herein;

-C. Find that Defendant's conduct alleged herein be adjudged and decreed in violation of the state laws and federal laws;
+C. Find that Defendant's conduct alleged herein be adjudged and decreed in violation of applicable Alabama and federal laws;

 D. Grant injunctive and declaratory relief to end the challenged conduct;